cozy/cozy-stack/docs/cli/cozy-stack_serve.md

-      --allow-root                       Allow to start as root (disabled by default) --appdir strings                   Mount a directory as the 'app' application --assets string                    path to the directory with the assets (use the packed assets by default) --cache-url string                 URL for the cache, redis or in-memory --couchdb-url string               CouchDB URL (default "http://localhost:5984/")
+      --allow-root                       Allow to start as root (disabled by default) --appdir strings                   Mount a directory as the 'app' application --assets string                    path to the directory with the assets (use the packed assets by default) --couchdb-url string               CouchDB URL (default "http://localhost:5984/")
       --csp-whitelist string             Whitelisted domains for the default allowed origins of the Content Secury Policy --dev                              Allow to run without in dev release mode (disabled by default)